KrystianZybura/age-calculator/README.md

+# Age calculator

+Simple age calculator, which will allow to count how much time you've spent on earth since your birth ✌

+Currently still in development 👌

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.